 Ms. Chriss focuses primarily on childhood trauma and LGBT advocacy, and has presented at numerous statewide and national conferences on these two topics, including at the 2018 Council of Parent and Attorney Advocates (COPAA), the 2017 National Legal Aid and Defenders Association (NLADA), the 2017 Guardian ad Litem Disabilities Conference, the 2018 Equal Justice Conference (EJC), and the 2017 Supportive Housing Summit, among others.
 She has published two articles, one titled "After Obergefell v.
 Hodges: the Continuing Battle Over Equal Rights for Sexual Minorities in the United States" and the other titled "The Case for Trauma-Informed, Gender-Specific Prevention & Early Intervention Programming in Reducing Female Juvenile Delinquency in Florida."

 Chelsea Dunn - Staff Attorney

-Ms. Dunn is a member of both the Massachusetts and Virginia State Bars.
-She is not currently a member of the Florida bar and will be sitting for the July 2018 Florida Bar Examination.
+Ms. Dunn is a member of The Florida Bar, as well as a member of both the Massachusetts and Virginia State Bars.
 She obtained her J.D. from the University of Richmond School of Law in 2009, where she graduated magna cum laude and received the Nina R. Kestin Service Award for contributions to the school, community, and legal profession.
 She served as an editor for the Richmond Journal of Law and the Public Interest, in which she had two comments published.
 After graduating from law school, she spent two years clerking for Senior Justice Harry L. Carrico of the Virginia Supreme Court.
 Chelsea received a B.A. in English and a B.S. in Sociology at the College of Charleston in South Carolina.